Buru: Flora and fauna

-Primary forests constitute 60% of the island, and are mostly found in the areas of Air Buaya and Waeapo.
+Primary forests constitute 60% of the island and are mostly found in the areas of Air Buaya and Waeapo.
 There is only 0.51% of secondary forests, in the district Batabual, and 0.9% of mangroves, at Waeapo, Air Buaya, Batabual and Namlea.
 A significant part of the island (23.10%) is taken by shrubs, and only 5.83% is open land, which is spread over most districts of Buru.

 Administrative division

 The island belongs to the Indonesian province of Maluku (Propinsi Maluku).
 Until 1999, it was part of the Central Maluku Regency (Kabupaten Maluku Tengah) and then became a separate regency of the same name.
 In 2008, it was split into Buru Regency (Kabupaten Buru) and South Buru Regency (Kabupaten Buru Selatan).

 Buru Regency has an area of 7,595.58 km2 and the administrative center at Namlea.
 It is divided into 10 districts: Namlea (center in Namlea), Waeapo (center – Waenetat), Waplau (center – Waplau), Batubual (center – Ilath), Teluk Kaiely (centre – Kaiely), Waelata (centre – Basakak), Lolong Guba (centre – Kubalahin), Lilialy (centre – Sawa), Air Buaya (center – Air Buaya) and Fena Leisela (center – Wamlana).
 The governor (Regent or bupati, as of October 2009) is Husni Hentihu and Vice Regent is Ramli Umasugi.

 South Buru Regency (administrative center Namrole) has an area of 5,060 km2 and includes Ambelau island southeast of Buru (and other small islets).
-Its governing structure has not been completed as of February 2010, and the current acting Regent is A. R. Uluputti.
+Its governing structure had not been completed as of February 2010, and the current acting Regent was then A. R. Uluputti.
 The regency is divided into 6 districts: Namrole (centre – Elfule), Kepala Madan (centre – Biloro), Leksula (centre – Leksula), Fena Fafan (centre – Waekatin), Waesama (centre – Wamsisi), and Ambalau (centre – Siwar); the last district is entirely located on the island of Ambalau.